 Participation in the programme is voluntary and unpaid.
 We will reimburse reasonable expenses for data collection.
 Expenses for travel or data collection can be reimbursed only through completing the University claim form and on presentation of receipts.

-It is the responsibility of all applicants to ensure they can take on this experiential learning project within the terms of their study commitments, funding or visa agreements.
+It is the responsibility of all applicants to ensure they can take on this experiential learning project within the terms of their funding or visa agreements.

 For research staff, it is the University’s policy to support individuals on fixed term (research or teaching) contracts in identifying and pursuing relevant professional development or training.
 In some Divisions, policies already specify an allocation of paid time for these activities; currently up to ten days per year in MPLS and up to 5 days in MSD.
 The University’s signature of the Concordat for the Career Development of Researchers on 22nd April 2021 signifies its commitment to ensuring all research staff can benefit from the Concordat entitlements, including a minimum of 10 days of professional development per year.